Bigger isn’t always better.

 One of the benefits of throwing a small dinner party is that you have size in your favor.
 Clear off your desk/dining room table/storage table and feel good about setting it up for your dinner party of four.

-The fact that your place isn’t picture-perfect is also part of the charm, and, as long as it’s clean, your guests will feel welcome.
+The fact that your place isn’t picture-perfect is also part of the charm.
+As long as your home is clean, your guests will feel welcome.

 - Remove clutter.
 Just like a clear desk helps you clear your mind, decluttering your home will bring instant ease and comfort to you and your guests.